eoghanfurlong/MVCinjQueryMobile/README.md

 ## Step 5
-A handler function will now need to be included to allow navigation to the Twitter page.
+A handler function will now need to be included to allow navigation to the Twitter page and to define how the information is displayed.
 In the nav.js file in the controllers folder (client/default/app/controllers), add the folllowing code.

 		twitter : function() {
 		$.mobile.showPageLoadingMsg()